hangle/Notecard/documents/Features/terms.md

         Group of Script Commands beginning with the 'c' command and ending when the next 'c' command is encountered or when the end of the Script file is reached.
 The group consists of the following commands:
+            Add     '+'
             Assignment  'a'
-            Asterisk    '*'
+            Asterisk    '*' (continue, status)
             Clear       'c'
             Display     'd'
             Edit        'e'
             eXecute     'x'
             Group       'g' <or> 'ge'

         The CardSet displays a Notecard window.
         The following Script File presents two Notecard windows: c
             d first window
             c
             d second window

+        The commands that are not CardSet members are:

+            File        'f'
+            Load        'l'
+            Asterisk    '*' (end, manage, store)
 </pre>

-<h2>Card Session</h2>
+<h2>Program Session</h2>

 <pre>
-        A Card or Notecard Session is the execution of one or more Script Files that is eventually terminated by the Asterisk command:  '* end'.
+        A Program Session is the execution of one or more Script Files
+        that are eventually terminated by the Asterisk command:  '* end'.
 </pre>

 <h2>Dollar Variable</h2>

 <pre>
-        A user's response to an input field is stored in a Dollar Variable whose name begins with the symbol '$'.
+        A user's response to an input field is stored in a Dollar Variable
+        $<variable> whose name begins with the symbol '$'.
 The Display command, for example, 'd (# $myVariable)' creates an input field and assigns the entered value to '$myVariable'.

-The Assign command is also a way to store a value.
+        The Assign 'a' command also assigns a value to the $<variable>.
 </pre>

 <h2>Start File</h2>